 If you wish to contest a planned relocation, it is important that you act quickly.
 You have 30 days from the time you receive notice to file an objection.
 After you file an objection, a hearing will then be scheduled to decide the issue in front of a judge.

 The court will consider a wide range of factors when deciding whether to approve or deny the move.
 These include the probable impact the move would have on the child, the nature of the child’s relationship with his or her parents, and the ability of the noncustodial parent to maintain his or her relationship with the child after the move.

-Get Help from an Experienced Family Law Attorney About Child Custody Relocation in Colmar, PA
+Get Help from an Experienced Child Custody Relocation Lawyer in Montgomery County, PA

 Relocation hearings can have sweeping effects on your child’s future.
-If you are involved in a relocation dispute, contact Rubin, Glickman, Steinberg and Gifford.
+If you are involved in a relocation dispute, contact Rubin, Glickman, Steinberg & Gifford P.C.
 Our lawyers will help you prepare an effective legal response that supports the best interests of your child.